-All hydro turbines convert the energy from falling water into rotating shaft power, but there is often confusion as to which type of turbine should be used in different circumstances.
+All hydro turbines convert the energy from falling water into rotating shaft power, but there can be some confusion as to which type of turbine should be used in different circumstances.

 The selection of the turbine depends upon the site characteristics, principally the head and flow available, plus the desired running speed of the generator and whether the turbine will be expected to operate in reduced flow conditions.
+There can be other site-specific factors which also guide the choice of machinery, such as noise sensitivities, space limitations, or access constraints.